Today I’m going to create a town, to help prepare for the next session of my new Dungeon Fantasy campaign.

 Right!
 The town plan now looks like this ->

 Interesting.
-I’m already imagining that the “Culture” and “Religious” districts as a Tavern and a Temple, perched high up on the Northern and Southern headlands, respectively.
+I’m already imagining the “Culture” and “Religious” districts as a Tavern and a Temple, perched high up on the Northern and Southern headlands, respectively.

 I’m a bit surprised to see that the “hazardous” district isn’t right by the ocean – I’d imagined that the town was so dangerous because you might be swept into the sea.
 But maybe this surprise can be turned to my advantage.
 Hmmm….